mvanderkamp/westures-core/readme.md

 The core technique used by Westures (originally conceived for ZingTouch) is to process all user inputs and filter them through three key lifecycle phases:
 `start`, `move`, and `end`.
 Gestures are defined by how they respond to these phases.
-To respond to the stages, a gesture extends the `Gesture` class provided by this module and overrides the method (a.k.a. "hook") corresponding to the name of the phase.
+To respond to the phases, a gesture extends the `Gesture` class provided by this module and overrides the method (a.k.a. "hook") corresponding to the name of the phase.